cristoichkov/Abies_religiosa_vs_ozone/GENERAL_README.md

 # GENERAL README

-This is the repository to describe my project and do my particular aims of my Master´s Thesis.
+This is the repository to describe my project and my particular aims of my Master´s Thesis.

 The principal aim of my project is : **Assess whether the tolerance of sacred fir (Abies religiosa) to exposure by O3, in a peripheral forest of the CDMX, is related to the genetic origin of the individuals or is given by differential expression of candidate genes.**